 Example: Two vacation rental property owners hold Florida beach condos.
 One rented her property for ten times for a week each time.
 She qualifies for the short-term rental loophole.
 Her average rental period equals seven days.
 The other owner rents his condo for twenty times.
 Nineteen times, he rented the condo for a single week.
 The twentieth time, however?
 He rented the unit for two weeks.
 His average rental period therefore equals 7.35 days.
 He fails to qualify.

 One other rule to be alert to?
 Even an investor who averages seven days or less for rental periods needs to meet the material participation rules.
-For example, an investor needs to spend 500 hours a year or more on the vacation rental business.
-Or an investor needs to spend 100 hours a year or more and no other party can spend more time than that.
+For example, an investor needs to spend more than 500 hours a year on the vacation rental business.
+Or an investor needs to spend more than 100 hours a year and no other party can spend more time than that.
 Other material participation rules exist too.
 And you’ll want to review those with your tax advisor.

 Possible Tax Savings from Vacation Rental Tax Strategy